Shabtis in Ancient Egypt

-In the Sekhet-Aaru all earthly occupations were present, including work.
-Shabtis were intended to act as servants for the deceased, and perform any manual labour for their master in the afterlife.
+In the Sekhet-Aaru all earthly occupations were represented, from the pharaoh to his menials.
+Shabtis were intended to act as servants for the deceased, and perform any manual labour for their masters in the afterlife.
 For this to be possible, it was necessary that each shabti present in the grave had the name of their master inscribed on it and also a summoning spell to which they replied.
 In fact, shabti or ushabti translates as “the answerer”.

 One Shabti for Each Day of the Year

-As the afterlife was considered to be a reflection of life on Earth, so the condition of the dead was reflected: the more shabtis one could afford to bring with them to the afterlife the less work he was going to be doing.
-Tradition dictated to put several hundred shabtis in the grave, at least one for each day of the Egyptian year, so 365, with an overseeing shabti for every ten working shabtis, so an additional 36 statues, with an astonishing total of 401 shabtis for a single grave!
+As the afterlife was considered a reflection of life on Earth, so too was the social position of the dead; the more shabtis one could afford to bring with them to the afterlife the less work they personally had to undertake.
+Tradition dictated to put several hundred shabtis in the grave, at least one for each day of the Egyptian year.
+This totals 365 regular shabtis, with an overseeing shabti for each 10 day Egyptian week, resulting in a sum of at least 401 shabtis for a single grave.

-Working shabtis are usually in mummified form and feature one or more work or agricultural tools, such as the hoe and the basket, to enable them to perform the specified work in the afterlife.
+Working shabtis are usually in mummified form and feature one or more work or agricultural tools, such as hoes and baskets, which enable them to perform their duty in the afterlife.
 The overseeing shabti would monitor the work of the other shabtis and was modelled differently; it was dressed as the deceased and had a whip of office wrapped over its shoulder.
-These statuettes were usually placed in groups around the area where the sarcophagus lay, sometimes placed in beautifully decorated boxes painted with scenes of the daily life of the deceased.
+These statuettes were usually placed in groups around the sarcophagus, sometimes in beautifully decorated boxes painted with scenes of daily life.